Before you start building a website or blog consider your options

 Start with the best web tools (programs like Adobe Dreamweaver, Microsoft Expression Web, and WordPress are all good choices).
 Don’t forget that you can use third-party services to add advanced features, such as shopping carts with eCommerce functionality.

 To help you find the best options for creating your website, we’ve packed DigitalFamily.com with a variety of types of training.
 You’ll find WordPress and Dreamweaver training videos here, Dreamweaver tutorials here, and lessons in how to use Expression Web here.

 If you’re just getting started, consider reading this article about how a little planning can save you a lot of time building your web site.
 (This is a lesson I learned the hard way.)

 As you consider what is the best way for you to create a website or blog, consider the skills you already have.
 Most of us did something else before we became Internet geeks, web designers, or digital alchemists (my favorite made-up title so far).
 Your current skills should influence how you decide to build your site.
 If you already know Photoshop and love the Adobe Creative Suite, Dreamweaver may be the best option for you.
 If you’re a Visual Basic programmer or have worked on a .NET website, you may prefer Expression Web.
 If you’re great at marketing, writing, or preparing duck a l’orange, but not so comfortable on the computer, you may be better off hiring a web designer to create your website, and then learning just enough to maintain it yourself afterward.
-(Learn more about our web design services.)
+(Learn more about our custom web design services.)